Writer: Nick Spencer

 The next part that catches your attention about this series is that it's genuinely hip.
 Unlike Immomen's run on Runaways that felt awkwardly out-of-touch and Diablo Cody and her constant attempts at hipster speak that just beg for your approval so they can be slapped onto a Hot Topic T-shirt, this series just simply reflects on what is now, like inclusion of the characters' Twitter feeds and the up-to-date fashion like Sara wearing Lady Gaga gloves, without overwhelming us in how socially savvy it is.

-most disgusting Craigslist Personal ads.
+Probably the most attractive aspect of this series is it goes there.
+This series is not afraid to have a guy who dresses up in a koala outfit and goes out responding to the most disgusting Craigslist Personal ads.
 The humor is my favorite brand: snarky, and it's top notch enough to make me consistently laugh out loud.
 But I must warn you that this comic could offend the shit out of you.
 Then again, if you read this blog and all the nasty snark I spew then you're likely all set for this mini-series.

 That's not a pie that he's tasting.
 Definitely not a pie.